 The final installment will cover both of the systems as mirrors of each other, their application in the realm of personal development and Enlightenment study, and their sister symbols in other philosophical systems often used in their study, by some, to enhance and understand the higher levels of the Ninja's lifeways.

 This article is the third and final part (parts 1 & 2) of an open response to a question that I encountered on America On-line in the Martial Arts' Ninjutsu Forum.
 The question (paraphrased) was: "What are the 5-elements (earth, wind, water, wood and metal) about that I have seen mentioned in books on ninjutsu?"
+In this installment we will examine both the Godai and Gogyo 5-elemental systems, in their combined or complimentary forms, and their use in personal development training.
+The approach here is not solely in the same mechanical application or psychological strategies of each system but in their use as mirror images of the same processes.

 The point of this article, as in the previous two, is to explain the connection between the two systems of five elements, that were originally condensed into one in the question.
 I will try to do this to the best of my own knowledge and understanding but, due to the content and scope of the material and its strong spiritual nature, I understand that it may not be as readily accepted as the previous articles.